Monthly Archives: January 2014

 Ultimately, the hybrid event is a strong way to create an engaging and valuable experience for audiences with varying participation preferences.
 Furthermore, instead of thinking of an event as being online and in-person, checkout Same Day Courier Delivery Sydney companies and book through Fast Courier, which reduces your need to commit to one courier service.
 I find it more useful to identify the audience member as being online or in-person (or both).
 The distinction is subtle but important.
 It helps us remember that the audience is participating in the same event through different mediums – and that those mediums should be tailored to provide the best possible attendee experience in their own unique ways.

 Just as you’d expect a movie adaptation to take on a very different form than its Broadway counterpart, you should equally expect an online event to provide audiences with a uniquely virtual experience.
-Wherever possible, Chattechnology can also help bridge the gap between the remote and local attendee.
+Wherever possible, technology can also help bridge the gap between the remote and local attendee.
 Use of social tools like Twitter and Linked-In should be designed around the in-person and virtual attendee alike.
 Speakers should be coached to present to the virtual audience as well as those in the room, and interactive opportunities like Q&A periods should incorporate both types of attendee.
+Additionally, incorporating elements like LED screen hire can further enhance the virtual experience, providing dynamic visual elements that engage both remote and in-person participants.

 In summary, there are many driving reasons to attend an event in person, even when that event is viewable online.
 Likewise, the evidence suggests that the addition of a virtual component to an event does not negatively impact in-person attendance.
 Instead, it expands the reach of your message and drives awareness of, and attendance to, future events.
 Ultimately, if your content is crafted with the audience in mind, and if your experience is designed to leverage the strengths of the mediums being used – a hybrid event can drive larger audiences and create powerful results.